Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Hurricanes Advanced Stats

-- In the past 10 games, the Hurricanes have scored 0.3 fewer goals per game than their season average.
+- In their last 10 games, the Hurricanes are scoring 0.3 fewer goals per game than their season-long average.

-- The Hurricanes have conceded the second-fewest goals in NHL action this season, 210 (2.6 per game).
+- The Hurricanes have given up the second-fewest goals in NHL play this season, 210 (2.6 per game).

 - The team's goal differential is seventh-best in the league at +52.